 The biggest difference between the Holocaust and other genocides is the lack of justification.
 Most mass killings have a purpose or goal.
 For example, the Holodomor (or Ukraine Famine) was orchestrated in an attempt to implement collectivization.
 Sometimes the goal can even be as simple as gaining power of a country.
 However, in the Holocaust, the Nazis just wanted to eliminate the Jewish people.
 It was killing for the sake of killing.
 “It makes no sense,” said Alvin Rosenfeld, a Jewish writer and historian.

-5. Throughout history of the world there was numbers of genocides before the Holocaust and after.
+Throughout history of the world there was numbers of genocides before the Holocaust and after.
 However no genocide had the number of victims as the Holocaust did, no genocide was ever half as planned out, and to consider that this particular genocide happened during a World War makes the Holocaust unlike any other.
+The Holocaust was greatly unique, and unparallel to any other genocide or nation cleansing that has happened prior or after.

 What the Nazi Germany was able to do, as in making Jewish people absolutely worthless, and seen as soul less, the use of propaganda, and to convince the German public that Jews shall not be part of the German future.
 The Holocaust was supported by the German people, although they wouldn't know what was really going on, they were just told to hate the Jews, and they did.
 Everything was taken away from the Jews, and was recycled and reused to boost the German war economy.
 They were getting rid of the Jews, while their possessions were bringing in good for Germany.